Note on Integrability of Marginally Deformed ABJ(M) Theories: The non-supersymmetric three-parameter -deformation of ABJ(M) theory

 where $Q^f_i, i=1, 2,3$ are three global $U(1)$ charges carrying by the field $f$ and $\gamma_i$'s are three real deformation parameters.
 We choose the $U(1)_i$ charges for the scalars and the fermions as in table~\ref{threeparamtercharges}.
 The gauge field is neutral under these symmetries.
 One can see that this deformation degenerates to the one of $\beta$-deformation by setting deformation parameters $\gamma_1=\gamma_2=0, \gamma_3=\gamma$.

-After analogous calculation as in section~\ref{twoloop}, one can find that in the scalar sector and at the two-loop level, the Hamiltonian is still given by eq.~(\ref{hal}).
+After analogous calculation as in section~\ref{twoloop}, one can find that in the scalar sector and at the two-loop level, the Hamiltonian is still given by eq.~(\ref{hal}) with $\gamma$ in eq.~(\ref{new}) being $\gamma_3$.
 The differences between $\beta$- and $\gamma$-deformations may appear at higher loop orders or in other sectors of the theories.